 - Tamanu (all skin types … very expensive)

-* You’ll probably want to stay away from coconut oil for oil cleansing, as it is a known comedogenic and may clog your pores and exacerbate blackheads.
+* You may ask, “Is coconut oil good for your face?”, you’ll probably want to stay away from coconut oil for oil cleansing, as it is a known comedogenic and may clog your pores and exacerbate blackheads.

 Beauty From The Inside Out

 Beautiful skin as an inside job!
 The foundation of my skincare practice has always addressed aging and problem skin conditions from the inside out.
 Getting to the root causes of any skin disorder is an absolute must for lasting changes and for the most dramatic results to be achieved, and nutrition, diet, nutrition, and gut health is foundational for beautiful clear glowing skin!
 When you combine a topical and nutritional program together results are very impressive and much quicker than topical treatments alone.